Mandarin Ducks and Butterflies: History

-Conflict with the New Culture Movement
+Conflict with the May Fourth and New Culture Movements

-Progressive thinkers of the New Culture Movement grew disillusioned with traditional Chinese literature, perceiving it to be an obstacle to cultural modernization and scientific thinking.
-Chen Duxiu, who later co-founded the Chinese Communist Party, was a prominent critic of the values promoted by Mandarin Ducks and Butterflies literature, writing that "Loyalty, filial piety, chastity, and righteousness are a slavish morality" in his 1915 essay "Call to Youth".
+Progressive thinkers of the New Culture Movement grew disillusioned with some aspects of traditional Chinese literature, especially popular romantic novels that featured "scholars" and "beauties" and other social archetypes, perceiving them as too "outdated" and as an obstacle to cultural modernization and scientific thinking.
+Chen Duxiu, who later co-founded the Chinese Communist Party, was a prominent critic of the values promoted by Mandarin Ducks and Butterflies literature, writing that "Loyalty, filial piety, chastity, and righteousness are a slavish morality" in his 1915 essay Call to Youth.

 Modernists of the May Fourth Movement considered Butterflies fiction to be an obstacle to the modernization of Chinese culture, and mockingly coined the term "Mandarin Ducks and Butterflies" in reference to traditional symbols of love.
 They disparaged the genre as escapist, arguing that it failed to engage with social issues and lacked the reformative zeal that modern Chinese literature should embody.
 They saw it as a hindrance to the development of a more socially responsible literary tradition.
 As a result of these critiques and changing socio-political climates, the popularity of Mandarin Ducks and Butterflies fiction waned, particularly after the Japanese invasion in the 1930s.

 Following the collapse in popularity of Butterflies literature, some writers ended their careers.
 Xu Zhenya, the writer of Jade Pearl Spirit, became an opium addict and died in obscurity in 1937.
-The magazine Fiction Monthly (小说月报) began as a Butterflies fiction publication but shifted its focus to European literature and realism after being taken over by Mao Dun, who later became the first Minister of Culture of the People's Republic of China.
-Despite its initial popularity, Mandarin Ducks and Butterflies literature was largely marginalized in later literary histories, but it has since attracted renewed academic interest for its role in reflecting the cultural anxieties and desires of early 20th-century urban Chinese society.
+The magazine Fiction Monthly (小说月报) began as a Butterflies fiction publication but shifted its focus to "serious" literature featuring social realism after being taken over by Mao Dun, who later became the first Minister of Culture of the People's Republic of China.
+After the founding of the People's Republic of China, many writers of the Mandarin Ducks and Butterflies school were further sidelined in the literary field, although the most famous writers, such as Zhang Henshui, remained prominent, as Zhang actually served as an advisor to the Ministry of Culture after 1949 for a while and he was also a Council Member of the China Writers Association.
+Despite its initial popularity, Mandarin Ducks and Butterflies literature was largely marginalized in later literary histories, but it has since attracted renewed academic interest in both China and abroad for its role in reflecting the cultural anxieties and desires of early 20th-century urban Chinese society.